What you do outside the studio is what makes your practice YOURS!

 PRACTICE IS HOW YOU LEARN WHAT YOU ALREADY KNOW.

-This is not your typical aerial membership.
+That is why The Parish is not your average aerial membership.

 - cultivate an awareness of how your body prefers to move

 - identify what is holding you back from your movement goals